top of page

 But is this usage accurate?

-Interestingly, the term first appears in a letter by Thomas Jefferson, one of the American Founding Fathers, to the Danbury Baptists.
+The term first appears in a letter by Thomas Jefferson, one of the American Founding Fathers, to the Danbury Baptists.
 In that letter, he reassures them that their right to practice Christianity would not be restricted by government legislation.

 He references a "wall of separation" between the church and the state to illustrate his point.